 No legacy MDM solution can do that without a huge expenditure of time and money.
 They regularly require retaining professional services and 6 - 9 months to add or remove data sources or attributes.
 And they cannot support real-time operations at scale.
 For these reasons, many Chief Data Officers, Chief Information Officers, and heads of Enterprise Architecture and MDM have replaced their legacy master data management systems with Reltio Connected Customer 360, including many of the top 10 pharmaceutical manufacturers, financial services and insurance companies, and global technology companies.

 Remarkably, sometimes the answer to legacy MDM solution inflexibility and inability to scale from the vendors that sell them is to deploy another instance.
 A current Reltio customer which runs a worldwide sandwich franchise had been using two separate MDM systems; an initial system to support marketing, and a second one for its loyalty program, which required very detailed customer information.
 The senior executive leading the transformation described it as having “two 180 degree views of our customers.”
 The pain associated with making the company’s first MDM silo do what it needed for the loyalty program was so great that the customer stood up another.
 When it came time to upgrade their on-prem legacy system...again...that was more than they could chew.
-They moved to Reltio Connected Customer 360.
+They moved to Reltio Connected Customer 360 to get holistic data for customer and product data.

 And to that earlier PwC data point about trust and privacy, no pure-play MDM tool can manage consent and compliance.